Chaturbhuj Temple (Orchha)

-Chaturbhuj Temple, dedicated to Vishnu, is situated at Orchha in Madhya Pradesh, India.
+Chaturbhuj Temple, dedicated to Vishnu, is a Hindu temple, situated at Orchha in Madhya Pradesh, India.
 The name Chaturbhuj is a combination of 'chatur' meaning "four" and 'bhuj' meaning "arms" which literally translates to "one who has four arms" and refers to Rama an Avatar of Vishnu.
 The temple has a complex multi-storied structural view which is a blend of temple, fort and palatial architectural features.

 The temple was originally built to deify an image of Rama, as the chief deity, which was installed in the Rama Raja Temple inside the Orchha Fort complex.
 At present an image of Radha Krishna is worshiped in the temple.
 The temple is noted for having one of the tallest Vimana among Hindu temples standing at 344 feet.

 Location

 The temple is located in the Orchha town, just outside the limits of the Orchha Fort complex, to the south of the Rama Raja Temple.
 It is in an island formed by the Betwa River.
 Orchha is accessible by air from Gwalior airport which is 119 km away; regular flights operate from Delhi and Bhopal.
 By road it is accessible from a diversion from the Jhansi-Khajuraho highway.
 The nearest rail-head is Jhansi which is 16 km away.